What Happens to Cockroaches in Winter? Where They go?

 • Nymphs Can Go Dormant – In extreme cold, cockroach eggs and young roaches (nymphs) may enter a period of slowed growth until warmer conditions return.

 If you feel things have gone out of control, it is advised to contact pest control professionals.
 Our team can provide a customized approach to protect your home effectively.
-Visit our Species, Control, and Cockroach DIY Guide sections for additional resources on wasps and ways to tackle a wasp infestation.
-Prevention techniques might not be enough if you’re already dealing with an infestation in your home.
-Our pest control professionals provide a customized solution to protect your home effectively.
+Visit our Species, Control, and Cockroach DIY Guide sections for additional resources on roaches and ways to tackle an infestation.

 Related Articles